sailepradh/Meeting/Weekly Meetings/2017_JAN/meeting_5.md

 ### Open end discussion

  * LPS Innate encounterd and immune databases
  * A lot longer data and write to experts
- *  Paper : " "
+ * Paper : " Enhancer Variants Synergistically Drive Dysfunction of a Gene Regulatory Network In Hirschsprung Disease "
+ * Find with samll varaints and if they syngerstically cause a disease